-Deferred examinations may be held within the same session or in the subsequent session.
+Deferred examinations may be held within

 Students must pay a fee by the given deadline to write a UTSC deferred examination.
 The payment deadline and instructions are indicated in the petition decision message in the Office of the Registrar online service portal.
 Failure to pay the fee will result in a loss of privilege to sit the examination.